DellESI/RackManager-Docs-Published/man_pages/RMg5update_MAN.md

 * It is installed on the RM at `/opt/dell/rm-tools/RMg5update/*`
 * The first line of the program includes a sheebang line `#!/usr/bin/bash`
 * RMg5update specific logs can be found at `/var/log/rackmanager/RMg5update.log`
+* Following any update with RMg5update, RMconfig of the RMg5mc subsystem should be executed in order to re-sync the RM with the MC.
+  * RMconfig [-vvv] -F -s RMg5mc config

 ## See Also:
 * RMconfig